 Anti-dilutive shares are common stock equivalents with weighted average exercise prices in excess of the weighted average market value for the periods presented.
-There were no anti-dilutive securities for the years ended June 30, 2022 and 2021.
+There were 1,197,640 and 1,232,400 stock options that were anti-dilutive for the years ended June 30, 2023 and 2022, respectively, and were not included in the table above.

-Note 4 - Changes in and Reclassifications Out of Accumulated Other Comprehensive (Loss) Income
+Note 4 - Changes in and Reclassifications Out of Accumulated Other Comprehensive Loss

-The following tables present the changes in the balances of each component of accumulated other comprehensive income (loss) ("AOCI") for the years ended June 30, 2022 and 2021.
+The following tables present the changes in the balances of each component of accumulated other comprehensive loss ("AOCI") for the years ended June 30, 2023 and 2022.
 All amounts are presented net of tax.